 But it is widely suspected in many quarters that 16 August was chosen very deliberately and diabolically as Khela Hobe Diwas.

 One, the khela hobe war cry was meant to serve as an ominous threat to BJP workers and supporters.
-More so since it was always delivered in very menacing tones and was accompanied by terrorising gestures (read ).
+More so since it was always delivered in very menacing tones and was accompanied by terrorising gestures (read this).

 In many election rallies, Banerjee had herself openly called on her workers and supporters to beat back the BJP with rolling pins, pestels, sticks, etc, while mouthing the khela hobe war cry.